y3s1-2020/ITPM_2020_JAN/README.md

 About Project :

 CM_Tool is a code complexity measuring tool.It allows to upload and measure the complexity of a single, zip and unzip files.
+It measure the code complexity for programs in JAVA language for all factora and c++ language for inheritance facotr.
 CM_Tool measures the code complexity of a software due 6 factors.
 They are:

               01. Size Factor
               02. Variables Factor